mrmostley/CopyPasteImage---Claude-Code-Web/README.md

 **Q: Does it send data to external servers?**
 A: No. All processing happens locally in your browser.
 No external requests.

-**Q: Will this break if Anthropic updates Claude Code?**
+**Q: Will this break if Anthropic updates Claude Code Web?**
 A: Possibly.
 The extension uses DOM selectors that may change.
 Report issues on GitHub.

 **Q: Can I paste multiple images at once?**
 A: Not in v1.0.
 Paste images one at a time.

 **Q: What happens to my pasted images?**
-A: They're converted to base64 and sent directly to Claude Code.
+A: They're converted to base64 and sent directly to Claude Code Web.
 No storage/logging.

 ---